-Deepthi Velkur in conversation with Ajit Thandur, a triathlete who is the founder of the Mysoorunners and the organiser for the Tri Thonnur.
+Deepthi Velkur in conversation with Ajit Thandur, a runner and triathlete himself, is also the founder of the Mysoorunners and the organiser of the event – Tri Thonnur.

 The moment we hear “triathlon” often what comes to mind is a hard-core challenge like the grueling Ironman, a race consisting of a 3.86 km swim, 180.25 km bike and 46.20 km run.
 But, on the contrary, this fun sport isn’t just for extreme endurance athletes.
 A triathlon includes short races spread across 3 disciplines (swimming, cycling, and running) that makes the challenge more engaging and fun.